For the longest time, we didn’t have any dashboards (startup!). We had TVs, but there was nothing on display.

 More so, analytics dashboards:

-- Assume knowledge: Any dashboard implementation presumes that the people that created the implementation understand what makes good metrics, what they’re putting on display, and how they can avoid gaps that stem from the data’s subjectivity.
+- Assume knowledge: Any analytics, sales or SEO dashboard implementation presumes that the people that created the implementation understand what makes good metrics, what they’re putting on display, and how they can avoid gaps that stem from the data’s subjectivity.
 Sadly, that’s not always the case.
 Selecting metrics to prop up often means creating blindsides for your business.

 - Don’t understand context: The same numbers will be interpretated differently depending on the role, responsibilities or business unit of the person looking at it.
 A monthly churn rate of 5% won’t mean the same thing to a product manager as it will to a support specialist.
 That’s just normal.
 With many data platforms connected to a dashboard, it’s easy to lose the context.